jhpyle/docassemble/_docs/initial.md

 screen loads.
 For a more computationally efficient alternative, see the [`reconsider()`] function

-# <a name="order"></a>Changing order of precedence
+# <a name="order"></a>Changing Order of Precedence

-As explained in [how **docassemble** finds questions for variables], if there is more than one [`question`] or [`code`] block that offers to define a particular variable, blocks that are later in the [YAML] file will be tried first.
+As explained in [how a Steward finds questions for variables], if there is more than one [`question`] or [`code`] block that offers to define a particular variable, blocks that are later in the [DALang] file will be tried first.

-If you would like to specify the order of precedence of blocks in a more explicit way, so that you can order the blocks in the [YAML] file in whatever way you want, you can tag two or more blocks with [`id`]s and insert an `order` block indicating the order of precedence of the blocks.
+If you would like to specify the order of precedence of blocks in a more explicit way, so that you can order the blocks in the [DALang] file in whatever way you want, you can tag two or more blocks with [`id`]s and insert an `order` block indicating the order of precedence of the blocks.

-For example, suppose you have an interview with two blocks that could define the variable `favorite_fruit`.
-Normally, **docassemble** will try the the second block first because it appears later in the [YAML] file; the second block will "override" the first.
+For example, suppose you have a Steward with two blocks that could define the variable `favorite_fruit`.
+Normally, the Steward will try the the second block first because it appears later in the [DALang] file; the second block will "override" the first.

 {% include side-by-side.html demo="supersede-regular" %}